wywy-vietnam/general/welcome/welcome1.md

 - Do not get **stress**, English does not study; it is a tool, we need to **use** as much as we can.
 - Get feedback from natives as much as you can; you need to make your **environment** use English.

-# To be native of Enlish
+# To be native of English
 A. Input amount is important.
 Stephen Krashen, suggests how to learn English like a baby.

 Key: Input